ddnexus/pagy/docs/extras/calendar.md

 It receives a `collection` argument that must not be changed by this method, but can be used to return the starting and ending local Time objects array defining the calendar `:period`.
 See the [Pagy::Calendar Variables](../api/calendar.md#variables) for details.

-Depending on the type of storage, the `collection` argument can contain different kind of objects:
+Depending on the type of storage, the `collection` argument can contain a different kind of object:

 #### ActiveRecord managed storage